 The Mausoleums of Jing Jiang

-The Mausoleums of Jing Jiang are tombs of generations of Ming princes who were dispatched by the emperor to govern today’s Guilin region.
-The tombs are located at the foot of the grand Yao Mountain in the eastern suburbs, some 5 kilometers from the city.
+- Location: The tombs are located at the foot of the grand Yao Mountain in the eastern suburbs, some 5 kilometers from the city center.

 - Opening hours: 8:30 a.m. – 5:30 p.m.

 - Transport: Take bus 24 from Jiefang Bridge (解放桥 Jiefang Qiao /jyeah-fung chyow).